tacoavengers/hash-tables/README.md

 - Deterministic: same input should always result in the same output
 - A hash table uses a list to store values
 - Uses the modulo operator to get an index with the array bounds
+- Recommended: use the DJB2, FNV-1 hashing algorithm

 ### Naive example